Using CBD to Optimize Your Fitness Performance

 High CBD hemp is a federally legal crop in the United States, which is why there are so many CBD tinctures for sale across the Internet and in stores.
 On the other hand, high THC marijuana is still illegal.

 CBD and THC are just two of the many substances found in cannabis plants that interact with the body’s endocannabinoid system (ECS).
 In essence, the ECS is a cell signaling network throughout the body.
-At its core, the ECS aids in regulating functions like appetite and body temperature, among others.
+At its core, the ECS helps the body maintain physiological balance.

 The cellular receptors that make up the ECS react to substances called cannabinoids, which synthesize in the body (endocannabinoids), in plants (phytocannabinoids), or a lab (synthetic cannabinoids).
 Each cannabinoid has a different molecular structure, causing different results when they interact with ECS receptors.